-Requisite: An Introductory course in POSC or its equivalent.
+Requisite: At least one POSC course (200 level or above).
 Limited to 18 students.
-Fall semester.
-Professor Bumiller.2019-20: Offered in Fall 2019
+Omitted 2022-23.
+Professor Bumiller.2021-22: Offered in Fall 2021

 Should Marx be given yet another chance?
 Is there anything left to gain by returning to texts whose earnest exegesis has occupied countless interpreters, both friendly and hostile, for generations?
 Has Marx’s credibility survived the global debacle of those regimes and movements which drew inspiration from his work, however poorly they understood it?
 Or, conversely, have we entered a new era in which post-Marxism has joined a host of other “post-”phenomena?
 This seminar will deal with these and related questions in the context of a close and critical reading of Marx’s texts.
 The main themes we will discuss include Marx’s conception of capitalist modernity, material and intellectual production, power, class conflicts and social consciousness, and his critique of alienation, bourgeois freedom and representative democracy.
 We will also examine Marx’s theories of historical progress, capitalist exploitation, globalization and human emancipation.

 Requisite: Two of POSC 213, 413 and 480.
 Limited to 15 students.
-Spring semester.
-Professor Machala.2019-20: Offered in Spring 2020
+Omitted 2022-23.
+Professor Machala.2021-22: Not offered

 Indigenous peoples are dynamic political actors in national and global contexts.
 They have secured their rights in international law, first through Convention 169 at the International Labour Organization (1989), then with the United Nations Declaration on the Rights of Indigenous Peoples (2007).
 They have created innovative political forums and organized global social movements.
 Global indigenous politics are forging major changes in the international system, thereby disordering conventional understandings of sovereignty.